-The Early Childhood Education Division is able to provide services to a total of 2,033 Children.
-The Head Start Contract / Early Head Start II Program is able to provide services to 320 children in center based, home based, and family child care settings.
+The Early Childhood Education Division is able to provide services to over 2,200 students in our community.
+The Early Head Start/Head Start program is able to provide service to students in center based, home based, and family child care settings.
 CMCS' key goals are to continue to provide solid educational experiences to our children and families, as well as to build nurturing and collaborative relationships through our family engagement services.
-We would like to give our sincerest thanks and appreciation to our staff, parents and community partners for helping us achieve successful outcomes for our children and families.
+We would like to give our sincerest thanks and appreciation to our staff, parents, and community partners for helping us achieve successful outcomes for our children and families